AugmenTab/coinroll-python/README.md

 Once you have everything installed, you will have to set up your Python environment.

-1. Go into the repository on your machine, and cd into the backend directory.
+1. Go into the repository on your machine, and `cd` into the backend directory.
 2. Run the command `pipenv shell` to set up a virtual environment in the backend directory.
-3. Install the following packages:
-    * aiohttp
-    * celery
-    * fastapi
-    * mongoengine
-    * pydantic
-    * requests
-    * uvicorn
-    * Install pytest as a dev dependency.
+3. Run the command `pipenv install --dev` to install the dependencies.
 4. Run the command `pip freeze > requirements.txt`.
 This will update your requirements document with all of the necessary dependencies to use this application.

 Note that any time you install new packages not listed here, you will have to perform step 4 again in order to update your requirements.txt file with all of the necessary dependencies.
 Then, you must also rebuild the Docker images with the `docker compose up --build` command.
 See the **Building Up and Tearing Down the Docker Containers** section below for more information.